jbryer/DATA606Fall2017/content/_index.md

 Office Hours (cell phone or using GoToMeeting): By appointment.
 You're encouraged to schedule an appointment, but you can try to call anytime.

-You are encouraged to ask us questions on the "Ask Your Instructor" forum on the course discussion board where other students will be able to benefit from your inquiries.
+You are encouraged to ask us questions on the ["Github Issues"](https://github.com/jbryer/DATA606Fall2017/issues) feature on the course repository where other students will be able to benefit from your inquiries.
+If you wish to ask a question in private, you can email the instructor directly.

 For the most part, you can expect me to respond to questions by email within 24 to 48 hours.
 If you do not hear back from me within 48 hours of sending an email, please resend your message.